Jul 28, 2023

 High-quality online higher education is available in many forms, from fully online programs with no in-person requirements to blended programs with required campus visits for residencies, symposiums, or dissertation defense.
 With online doctorates, it’s crucial to research each potential program thoroughly, particularly those with campuses that are further away than a few hour’s drive.
 Even programs advertised as 100% online can have in-person requirements.
 Here’s what to look for when vetting online computer science programs at the doctorate level.

 Timeline: Online Computer Science PhD

-Online doctorates in computer science can run anywhere between three years (accelerated) and seven years (maximum flexibility).
-This depends on both the type of doctorate and whether the program allows for part-time study.
-Most students aim to complete their candidacy examinations after year two or three and their dissertation defense or project presentation by the end of year five or six.
+The duration of an online doctorate in computer science varies depending on the type of program and whether part-time study is allowed.
+Typically, a doctorate can be completed in three to seven years, with students aiming to complete candidacy examinations after two or three years and dissertation defense/project presentation by the end of year five or six.
+Part-time programs can often be tailored to individual student learning goals, allowing for more flexibility when it comes to completing the degree.
 With this variation in mind, let’s examine a standard timeline for the most popular online computer science doctorate: the PhD.

 Each online doctorate in computer science has different options and requirements.
 Make sure you examine your academic and professional wants and needs carefully, and then see if they mesh with potential programs.
 If you’re ever uncertain, talk to an admissions advisor or program representative.

 Online PhD vs. Doctor of Computer Science (DSci) and Doctor of Computer Engineering (DEng)